ga-wdi-lessons/mongoose-intro/readme.md

 - Describe the role of Mongoose schema and models
 - Use Mongoose to preform CRUD functionality
 - List and describe common Mongoose queries
-- Persist data using Mongoose nested collections
+- Persist data using Mongoose Embedded Documents
 - Describe how to use validations in mongoose

 ## Opening Framing (5 min)